The Supersonic Project: SIGOs, a Proposed Progenitor to Globular Clusters, and their Connections to Gravitational Wave Anisotropies: Comparison between analytical and numerical calculations

 If indeed SIGOs are the progenitors of globular clusters, we would expect the distribution of globular clusters on the sky, as well as their overall abundance, to be similar.
 Using our model, we can predict the average abundance of SIGOs in the local Universe at early redshifts.
 Note that here we have used $\sigma_8 = 1.7$, in order to enhance the abundance of SIGOs in our simulations.
 However, we may still use this figure to compare to the real Universe for several reasons.
 The density power spectrum scales as $P(k)\propto a^2 \approx z^{-2}$, so doubling the normalization of the power spectrum as we have is similar (at the redshifts and scales we are discussing) to increasing the redshift discussed by a factor of $\sqrt{2}$ \citep[][]{park+20}.
 In other words, we can expect comparable SIGO abundances in the real Universe at $z\sim14$, which is consistent with our analytical calculations.
 In addition, clusters in the Universe tend to form on high sigma peaks of the large-scale density field \citep[e.g.,][]{Kaiser1984,Sheth_1999,BarkanaLoeb2004,Topping_2018}.
 Because of our proximity to the Virgo cluster, it is probable that we are at such a high sigma peak, which will enhance the concentration of structures of all masses relative to this work, which assumed a density consistent with the average matter density of the Universe.

 With that in mind, our model predicts an average SIGO number density of $\sim 0.5$~Mpc$^{-3}$ above M $> 10^5$~M$_\odot$, which may be extrapolated to recent times, as was done in \citet{chiou+19}, yielding a possibly similar number density.
 This result is consistent to order of magnitude with the observed local density of globular clusters, estimates of which range from $0.72$ Mpc$^{-3}$ \citep[][]{Rodriguez+15} to a few $\times$ Mpc$^{-3}$ \citep[e.g.,][]{Zwart_2000,Harris+13}.
 Since SIGOs are early structures, they are likely to have low metallicities. \citet[]{Rodriguez+15} estimates the local density of low metallicity GCs as $0.46$ Mpc$^{-3}$, which is also consistent with our estimate for the abundance of SIGOs.
 It is worthwhile, however, to be cautious with these comparisons, as not all of these early SIGOs necessarily evolve into present-day globular clusters \citep[][]{naoznarayan14,popa,Chiou+21}, and as additional SIGOs are expected to form after the redshifts considered, increasing the overall number of SIGOs formed \citep[][]{naoznarayan14,popa,chiou18,chiou+19}.
+An additional consideration is the possibility that SIGOs will fragment in their collapse from their initial size, which is on the order of tens to hundreds of pc \citep[e.g.,][]{Chiou+21}, to the size of a globular cluster ($\sim 1$~pc).
+A typical SIGO, modelled as a puffy disc, has a Toomre stability criterion above unity \citep[][]{toomre}, and therefore will not fragment (excepting some central overdense regions, which could potentially collapse further to create high density star forming regions) in its collapse into GCs.
+In addition, in connecting the mass of SIGOs to the mass of globular clusters, we have implicitly assumed a high star formation efficiency.
+However, cluster formation and star formation are not 100\% efficient \citep[e.g.,][]{Baumgardt+07,Krumholz+19,Li+19,Grudic+20}, and while preliminary studies by \citet[]{Chiou+21} do support a relatively high star formation efficiency in SIGOs, star formation in SIGOs is still not fully understood.
 Nonetheless, these comparisons highlight an additional possible connection between these SIGOs and (particularly low-metallicity) globular clusters.